Best 1150 Gaming Motherboard and Intel CPU Combo 2017

 Below are several good combinations, in three price ranges, of Haswell CPUs and 1150 motherboards.

 If you're not an overclocker, there's no reason to go with a Z87 board over a less expensive H81 or H87 board.
+Tom's Hardware recently proved this by comparing the two.

 Also, if you haven't upgraded since before Sandy Bridge, then keep in mind that Intel's "K" designation means that a processor is unlocked for overclocking.
 If you are not an overclocker, you can save a little bit of money by going with the standard version without the "K."

-While I used Intel's anniversary G3258, I'm still impressed with the overall value that the board gives you for under $50.
-While some Intel H81 chipset motherboards may require an update, this motherboard shouldn't have that issue as long as you don't purchase an older version.
+*While some Intel H81 chipset motherboards may require an update, this motherboard shouldn't have that issue as long as you don't purchase an older version.

 The i5-4460 along with a cheap motherboard should give you just about all the CPU performance you'll need for your Haswell gaming rig.

-For Overclockers: CPU/Motherboard Combination for About $300
+For Overclockers: CPU/Motherboard Combination for $300

 Pair the Gigabyte GA-Z79X Gaming 3 with the i5-4690k and use Gigabyte's Quickboost to automatically overclock your system.